Paul Geoffrey HARDY - Curriculum Vitae

 for turning high-tech spatial software developments into robust, timely,

 appropriate products for customers.
-This involved ensuring efficient
+This involved efficient production

 - Business Development Manager with responsibility

 for the Mapping and Charting market, spending much time being an

 evangelist and presenter for the company's object-oriented mapping

 - Project Leader or Project Manager of many